grab3/meck-issue/README.md

 ERROR: One or more eunit tests failed.
 ERROR: eunit failed while processing /Users/grab3/module_test_meck/meck-issue: rebar_abort
 ```
+In case test generator is not used, both tests pass.

 When using clean Erlang shell issue is not reproduced: